highchair/artinruins-com/_property/prince-hall-masonic.md

 title: "Prince Hall Masonic Lodge"
 slug: prince-hall-masonic
 aka:
-date-modified: 2020-12-28 12:00
+date-modified: 2022-03-16 12:00
-#update: 'A fire on Christmas morning gutted the building, but the Masonic Lodge members plan to rebuild, <a href="https://charity.gofundme.com/phglfa" target="_blank">and you can help</a>.'
+update: 'Added a photo from March 2022 of the property finally boarded up and the roof covered'

 built: 'circa 1890'
 demolition: